Rep. Matt Gaets and Sen. JD Vance - June 13th, Hour 2

 I agree.

-Those are great people, and you by the way, you know the great Americans who are doing those jobs, and uh a little bit extra in in their pocket at the end of the night, uh when you're working for gratuities, means a lot.
+And a little bit extra in their pocket at the end of the night when you're working for gratuities means a lot.

-Both Mike Johnson and and President Trump spoke uh you know very well about what we're seeing in the polling where working class people in all kind of states, in all kind of uh, you know, regardless of race or gender, working class people want the prosperity that President Trump brought us.
+Both Mike Johnson and President Trump spoke very well about what we're seeing in the polling, where working class people in all kinds of states, in all kinds of, regardless of race or gender, working class people want the prosperity that President Trump brought us.

-And it is it it could be the most unifying thing, not just in an election, but in this country for a long time.
+And it could be the most unifying thing, not just in an election, but in this country for a long time.

-Quick break more with Florida Congressman Matt Gates and your calls coming up, 800-941 Sean, as we move along this Thursday.
+Quick break more with Florida Congressman Matt Gates on your calls coming up, 800-941-Sean, as we move along this Thursday.

 All right, we continue now with Florida Congressman Matt Gates is with us.